raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 + Introduce input and output processes
 + Solve problems (debug) as the program develops

+In class, sessions on idea development are intermixed with sessions focusing on App Lab.

-You will have the chance to familiarise yourself with the programming environment in Part 3 of this online course.
+However, for this training course, you will explore the two separately - idea development in Part 2 and App Lab in Part 3, where you will have the chance to familiarise yourself with the programming environment.

 For the Relevance trial, students learn to program in [App Lab](https://code.org/educate/applab){:target="_blank"}, an age-appropriate, block-based programming tool with which they will create their own app.
 App Lab is developed in JavaScript, offering students the opportunity to go on to text-based programming in the future.